bitcart/bitcart-sdk/examples/README.md

-# BitcartCC usage examples
+# Bitcart usage examples

-This folder contains examples of using BitcartCC.
+This folder contains examples of using Bitcart.

-Examples requirements for that folder is in requirements.txt(actually just BitcartCC SDK)
+Examples requirements for that folder is in requirements.txt(actually just Bitcart SDK)

 Examples:

-- Full BitcartCC API usage example: full.py
+- Full Bitcart API usage example: full.py
 - Get transaction by tx hash(CLI): gettx.py
 - Get wallet onchain and offchain(lightning) balance: getbalance.py
 - Pay to some address(CLI): donateto.py